OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 That means, we’ll deploy to `Blue`, and after `Blue` is verified, it will become the live environment, and `Green` will become inactive.

 :::warning
-These are recommendations only and do not cover every possible change you can make to a database.
+The specific steps in this post are recommendations only and do not cover every possible change you can make to a database.
 My goal is to provide you with something you can modify to meet your needs.
 :::

 ## How database changes add complexity